jwilber/old_website/_posts/2016-09-30-Writing-More-Efficient-R-Code.markdown

 * R counts the number of names that point to each object in our workspace, and deleted objects that no longer have names pointing to them.
 In this way, R automatically relases memory from objects that are no longer being used.
 This is known as _garbage colection_, and while in some languages it's required to call this on your own, R does it automatically.

 * Every argument in a function slows down the function call by about 20 nanoseconds.
 Why is this the case?
 Every argument creates a promise object that creates an expression required to carry out the result as well as the environment in which to carray out the expression.
 For this reason, it's good practice to limit the number of function arguments when applicable.

+***

+### Conclusion

+While the above list certainly wasn't exhaustive, I hope that you learned something new.
+Each of the above topics can be used to your benefit when incorporated into your R workflow.
+Thanks for reading, and if you have an questions or comments please let me know!